kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *too high organizational complexity*

 ### REORGANIZATIONS
-> Employees perceive reorganizations conducted, in the past or undergoing, as a source of dissatisfaction.
-They feel there are too many organizational changes and they be worrying about the impact the next reorg will have on them.
-Thus, employees are living in a constant state of flux.
+> Employees perceive past or ongoing reorganizations a source of dissatisfaction.
+Organizational changes are excessive and produce feelings of anxiety, insecurity and instability among staff.

 __Exemplary statements reported by employees:__